8 Valentine's Day Jewelry Sales Happening Now

-Valentine's Day is a little under a week away and if you're shopping for your S.O. for Valentine's Day, you really can't go wrong with jewelry—most women would love to unwrap a sparkly trinket as a token of affection for the most romantic day of the year.
+Valentine's Day is just a few days away and if you're shopping for your S.O. for Valentine's Day, you really can't go wrong with jewelry—most women would love to unwrap a sparkly trinket as a token of affection for the most romantic day of the year.
 (Plus, it is a popular time for engagements!)
 If an engagement ring is not in the cards yet, gifting beautiful jewelry to a loved one to show your affection is always a good idea.

 Even if you don't have a romantic partner in your life at the moment, the love-centric holiday is also the ideal time to show you care by gifting a friend, parent or sibling a sparkly stunner.
 Perhaps you're all about self-love this year and you're looking to treat yourself to that luxe piece of fine jewelry you've been eyeing?
 Whatever reason brought you here, ET has compiled the very best Valentine's Day jewelry sales to shop the most luxurious, sparkly jewelry pieces just in time for February 14.